Our website uses cookies for statistical purposes.

 Accounting requirements for subsidiaries in Portugal

-As an additional fact, it is good to know that many subsidiaries in Portugal have outsourced accounting services instead of an entire department established in the company.
+As an additional fact, it is good to know that many subsidiaries in Portugal outsource accounting services instead of having an entire department established in the company.
 If you are interested in complete accounting services for your subsidiary in Portugal in 2024, you may get in touch with our team of advisors and ask for support in this direction.

 Differences between branches and subsidiaries in Portugal

 The level of independence is crucial when deciding whether to choose a branch or a subsidiary in Portugal.
-This is the main difference between the two entities, highlighting the fact that subsidiaries are separate legal entities which can run freely from the parent company, even if the same operations are established.
+This is the main difference between the two entities, highlighting the fact that subsidiaries are separate legal entities that can run freely from the parent company, even if the same operations are established.
 In the case of branches, things are quite the opposite, meaning that the foreign company is entirely liable for the debts and liabilities of the branch established in Portugal.
 When it comes to taxation, subsidiaries have a different status, referring to the fact that the worldwide profits will be levied compared to branches for which only the incomes derived in Portugal will be levied.
-Below we have gathered information and statistics that might be in the best interest of foreigners wanting to start a business in Portugal: